yutadd/yutadd/README.md

 ・I want to solv your company's any problem using my code!

-・I used to programing using java.
+・I used to programing using java lang.

-etc...
+・I am building my second blockchain system with PoA algorithm for enterprises.

 ## Past⌚
 I have been programming as a hobby since I was in elementary school, aiming to become a pianist.

 I started by developing a simple slot application using VBA, and have grown up while creating game extensions.

-Now, I'm looking for a job!
+I am building a second blockchain system with a PoA algorithm intended for enterprise use.

 ## sotials🧑‍🤝‍🧑